 If they are maintained and or replaced when they are worn, a guitar can continue to play well for decades.
 Even a cheap unit!

-But when these parts are neglected and the guitar is treated roughly, eventually the whole instrument can wear to the point of being too far gone.
+But when these parts are neglected, eventually the whole instrument can wear.
+Even to the point of being too far gone.

 Do Guitars Get Better With Age?

-Just like a quality wine, do guitars get better with age?
+Just like quality wine, do guitars get better with age?
 With as many types and models on the market, we know that some of them begin to sound better with age.
-But is it better or just different?
+But is it better or only different?

 Acoustic and classical types will begin to sound different as they age.
 This is because the wood will change over time.
-While manufacturers dry it out before they use it to make guitars ahead of time, the environments that an instrument will remain in has an effect on it.
+Manufacturers dry it out before they use it to make guitars ahead of time.
+But the environments that an instrument will remain in will have an effect on it.

 Some guitars will sound better as they age, while others will just sound different.
 Some woods will dry out and become harder, or sometimes more brittle.
 Others change shape slightly.
 They can dry out and they can absorb moisture.
 This all contributes to their sound over time.

-Solid body electric guitars, however, don’t change very much in sound unless they begin to have issues with their electronics.
+Solid-body electric guitars, don’t change very much in sound.
+Unless they begin to have issues with their electronics.

 When should I Replace My Guitar?

 A guitar that plays well and sounds good is a necessity for a player.
-Struggling to make a worn out instrument work only leads to frustration.
-This can have a large impact on your inspiration to continue to practice and improve as a player.
+Struggling to make a worn-out instrument work only leads to frustration.
+This can have a large impact on your inspiration to continue to improve as a player.

-When a beginner or even an above average guitar player becomes frustrated with the hobby due to a worn out instrument, it’s time to replace it.
+When a guitar player becomes frustrated with the hobby due to a worn-out instrument.
+Then you know it’s time to replace it.

 You don’t want to keep trying to make it work when it’s only making it harder to progress in skill.
 And there are some great models that are very affordable in the market today.